Ericsson/puppet-module-arc/README.md

 Other operating systems might be supported by specifying (!) parameters which defaults to undef or [].

 # Version history #

+Future releases will be documented in CHANGELOG.md.

+Change log for older versions below:
 * 2.0.0 2022-08-09
   * Update PDK to 2.5.0
   * Move OS specifc data into hiera